phar-io/phive/src/commands/help/help.md

 **status**
     Get a list of configured PHARs for the current directory

+**outdated**
+    Get a list of phars that are outdated and could be updated

 **update [--prefer-offline] [<alias1> <alias2> ...]**
     Update PHARs configured in the project's phive.xml to the newest applicable version.